mt-class/penn/project.md

 ## Milestones and Due Dates
 * February 27 - term project assigned
-* During Spring break (March 7-15) - Select your term project topic and email your instructor to say what you’ve selected
+* During Spring break (March 7-15) - Select your term project topic and email your instructor to say what you've selected
 * March 17 - draft write-up is due.
 Your write-up should include
 1. A problem definition
 1. A pointer to or more more papers or sections textbook that describes the problem